 Currency: Tanzania Shillings (TZS)

-Mobile network is good and usually available also during the safari, climbing and Zanzibar.
-You can buy a local SIM card (or micro SIM) for voice and data.
-In this way you can connect to internet and send mails, messages, Skype etc.
+Mobile cellular networks function well and are usually available during safaris, climbing, and Zanzibar.
+Guests can buy a local SIM card (or micro SIM) for voice and data in order to connect to the internet, send email, Skype etc.

 International code for Tanzania is +255.

-Dar Er Salaam International is 15km South-West of the city, traffic is terrible and transfer time is unpredictable.
+Dar Er Salaam International Airport is 15 km southwest of the city, but vehicle traffic is regularly congested causing airport transfer time to be quite unpredictable.

-Zanzibar International Airport is approximately 7 km from the center of Stone Town, transfer Stone Town to airport is around 30 min.
+Zanzibar International Airport is approximately 7 km from the center of Stone Town, and a transfer from Stone Town to the airport takes approximately 30 minutes.

-There are no mandatory vaccinations visiting Tanzania.
-Yellow fever is necessary only if you come from an endemic area; connection flight is not taken into consideration if you stay inside the airport and connection time is less than 12 hours.
+There are no mandatory vaccinations for travelers visiting Tanzania.
+Yellow Fever vaccinations are necessary only if you come from an endemic area; connecting flights are not taken into consideration if travelers stay inside the airport and their connection time is less than 12 hours.